2016 Cimarron train derailment: Aftermath

 On April 8, 2016, a lawsuit was filed by Amtrak and BNSF against Cimarron Crossing Feeders, LLC.
 It alleges employees of Cimarron Crossing Feeders left a Kenworth truck "unattended, out of gear, and without any brakes applied" while loading grain March 13 into March 14.
 According to the lawsuit, the truck from the Cimarron facility rolled downhill to the south, crossing U.S. Highway 50 and striking the side of the railroad tracks.
 The truck then came to rest on the tracks.
 According to the lawsuit, Cimarron Crossing Feeders then called for a tow truck to remove the Kenworth "without permission or consent from BNSF," which owns the tracks.

 The initial filing states that damages claimed are over $75,000 for each of BNSF and Amtrak.
-It also states that a specific employee of Cimarron Crossing Feeders, one Arturo Carrillo, was working on loading the truck involved in the incident.
+It also states that a specific employee of Cimarron Crossing Feeders, Arturo Carrillo, was working on loading the truck involved in the incident.
 It also claims that Cimarron should have known that the damage to the track was a danger and yet they did not call Amtrak, BNSF or any law enforcement agencies.

 A liability trial was cancelled on November 28, 2018, after Cimarron Crossing Feeders admitted that its truck had caused track damage.